koii-network/deterministic-rsa-js/README.md

 ### Fast random number generation

 Use simple 32bit math and bitwise operators.
-Instead of generating entirely new numbers, simply pick a random bit between `1` and `nBits - 3` then `^= 1n << bitShift` it (bitshift xor assign).
-In addition, we also save unused random bits for later use.
+Instead of generating entirely new numbers, simply pick a random bit between `1` and `nBits - 3` then `^= 1n << bitShift` it (lbitshift xor assign).
 This reduces how many times we need to run the number generation.

 ### Native Node crypto